StewBC/machines/import/a2m/README.md

 `.strcode _ .ge $61 ? _ - $60 : _ .ge $41 ? _ - $40 : _`
 NOTE: `.strcode` assigns the characters in the string, one after the other, to `_` and then evaluates the `.strcode` expression.
 To turn off processing, simply use `.strcode _`.
 If you use just `_` as a variable in your own code, then `.strcode` will overwrite it.

+### Assembler sample
+The sample folder contains sample code for use with the assembler.
+See the [Sample Code README](samples/README.md).
+There's also a python script to help de-scope ca65 assembler source files.

 ## The source files and what they do
 File | Description
 --- | ---